 Checks and electronic funds transfers (EFT) are processed on a minimum of a bi-weekly basis.
 Written and electronic notice of claims payment or denial will be reported on your remittance advice or 835 file based on your contract with the Health Plan.
-The Health Plan has a partnership with Zelis, where providers are given access to the Provider Portal at https://provider.zelispayments.com.
+The Health Plan has a partnership with Change Health\ Echo, where providers are given access to ProviderPayments.com.
 This is a 24/7 accessible website that contains Remittance Advice, EOB, EFT/ ERA Information.
-If you are not already a Zelis customer for ePayments using ACH or Virtual Payment Cards, or electronic remittances (835, Excel, PDF), contact a Zelis Provider Enrollment Advisor today at (855) 496-1571 or visit https://www.zelis.com/provider-solutions/provider-enrollment for more information.